 At the moment, you have to make a reservation for a specific time slot if you want to visit the volcano on your own (guided tours take care of the reservations for you).
 Reservations can be made online via the official website of the national parks service, and cannot be modified or canceled.
 You’ll first have to create an account, and then you can see availability and book your visit for any of the National Parks you’re planning to visit during this trip.

 After visiting Poas Volcano, drive to the nearby La Paz Waterfall Gardens.
 Here you can explore a tropical rainforest with river streams, five different waterfalls, flowers, see lots of birds and other wildlife.
-They also have a restaurant where you can have lunch.
-However, tickets are quite expensive so if you plan on stopping here, foresee at least a couple of hours.
-It’s also quite touristy because many day tours to the area come here after visiting the volcano.
+They also have several restaurants where you can have lunch.

-Alternatively, you can also decide to skip the gardens and just see La Paz Waterfall from the road.
+If you are really short on time and decide to skip the gardens, you can also just see La Paz Waterfall from the road – simply drive further toward La Fortuna and you’ll find a parking area.
 Continuing further north on the same road, you’ll quickly reach Mirador de Cinchona, one of the best viewpoints in the area.
 Well worth a quick stop.

 WHERE TO STAY: Stay in La Fortuna for 3 nights.
 This is one of the most popular destinations in Costa Rica and there are many great accommodation options, for all budgets.